eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-php.md

 The PHP stack includes the Zend Debugger module, which allows debugging PHP both as CLI script and Web app.
 See the [Debug - PHP]({{base}}{{site.links["ide-debug"]}}#php) page for details.

 # 6. Composer and Unit Tests
 A PHP stack has [Composer](https://getcomposer.org/) already installed and configured.
 Composer is used to manage project dependencies, i.e. makes it easy to use 3rd party libs and frameworks.
+Look at the [Composer tutorial]({{base}}{{site.links["tutorial-composer"]}}) for more details on how to work with Composer in Che.

 Let's add the [PHPUnit](https://phpunit.de/) testing framework and write a simple Unit test.